 Introduction: In this article, Gena Philibert-Ortega examines records from the U.S. Census Bureau to see what are the most popular surnames in the United States.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 What is the one surname in your family tree that you dread researching?
 As family historians, we love researching unique surnames because those people are easier to find and we don’t have to worry about finding two people with the same name.

 Surnames, of course, are key to genealogy research.
 In a newspaper column she wrote in 1985, genealogist Myra Vanderpool Gormley explained the importance of surnames.

 Chances are you have at least one very common surname in your family tree.
 One of mine, and possibly one of yours, is Smith.
 Pair that Smith with a popular first name like Mary Ann or William and you have a difficult family history project.

 While it seems obvious that Smith has long been a common surname, I wondered: with our growing diverse population, was Smith still at the top of the list?
 The answer, according to U.S. Census Records, is a resounding yes.
 For now, Smith remains the #1 most common surname in the United States.
 In fact, for the last 20 years the three most commons surnames found in the census are: Smith, Johnson, and Williams (Discover Williams last name origin! )